oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-control4-app/rule.md

 ### Using Control4

-Once logged in, you will have ​access to your site's controls.
+Once logged in, you will have access to your site's controls.
 These apps are customisable, but the ones we have at SSW are:
 ![Control4 4.png](control4reception-notes.jpg)

 ### Changing Users